Neuronal-Oscillations/group-handbook/docs/Data-Storage-and-Processing/PCorMAC-to-RFS-data-transfer.md

 # Analysis of OHBA imaging data.
 ## Purpose

-Recommendations for copying data to and from RFS and ARC
+Recommendations for copying data to and from Mac or Windows to RFS.

 1. Copying raw data (typically from RFS; warm data) to the data directory on ARC (hot data)
 2. Performing analysis on ARC